ErraticPattern/obsidian-ideas/README.md

 ## Using *Templater*
 To use a template from *templater* you have to create a note from *templater*.
 You can use the hotkey `Alt+N` to create a new note with the template.
 To apply the template to an existing note search for it using `Ctrl+P` or use the templater icon in the top-left corner.
 Using templater you can:
 + Create lab notes.
+### Using *Git*
+Initiate a git repository in you obsidian folder.
+If it fails to push your commits than it is most likely due to a problem in permission.
+Most likely you have another associated account other than the one which is associated with the remote repository.
+To solve this go on `Manage Windows Credentials` and input your correct credentials in the Github section.
 ## Using *Tasks*
 Use tasks to organize future assignments.
 ## Linking Notes